adamwlester/awl-site/README.md

 #### Layout

 **Desktop**
-- The image-viewer banner spans the full content width at the top of the project detail page.
+- **Image-viewer** (banner), which spans the full content width at the top of the project detail page.
 - Directly beneath the banner, the page uses a **two-column layout**:
   - **Left-column:**
     - `title` (from front matter)